littleroot/blog/_pages/format-on-save-sublime.md

 on the computer) after a file is saved.

-So, for example, to run the `hindent` formatter for Haskell code, you would put this in the "Settings - Syntax Specific" file for Haskell.
+So, for example, to run the `hindent` formatter for Haskell code, you could put this in the "Settings - Syntax Specific" file for Haskell.
 Note the `$file` variable, which is intended to indicate the current file.